nnecklace/calc-malc/docs/manual.md

 x % y Operator returns the modulo of x mod y.

 -x Operator is unary and returns the negative of its parameter.

+x = 2: Assignment operator creates functions or variables.
+The assignment operator expects the leftside to be a symbol or a function declaration.
+Rightside can be another variable, or function call or any expression

 ```

 ## Examples